javedali99/machine-learning-hw-solution-notebooks/README.md

 - Implement the K-means algorithm.
 K-means algorithm computes the distance of a given data point pair.
 Replace the distance computation function with Euclidean distance, 1- Cosine similarity, and 1 – the Generalized Jarcard similarity
 - Apply different distance matrices.
 - Compare the results.

+### 5. Machine Learning for Recommender Systems

+- Compute the average MAE and RMSE of the Probabilistic Matrix Factorization (PMF), User based Collaborative Filtering, Item based Collaborative Filtering, under the 5-folds cross-validation
+- Compare the average (mean) performances of User-based collaborative filtering, item-based collaborative filtering, PMF with respect to RMSE and MAE.
+Which ML model is the best in the movie rating data?
+-